z3db0y/rays-nova/README.md

 ## Bugs

 If you find a bug, please create an issue with a <u>detailed</u> description of your error, as well as your system specs (OS, CPU, GPU), how it happened and the steps to reproduce it.

+# NOTE

+Building from source is currently not recommended, as a big change is currently being worked on and the build is unstable.